-Discovery is what keeps the Penn Museum a dynamic place.
-We support active excavation and research sites—in FY2017, 43 projects in 21 countries—as well as in labs right here in the Museum.
-And we share our discoveries so that you can make your own: I encourage you to explore not only our galleries and exhibitions but also the Digital Penn Museum, where you can delve into our collections, watch films and lectures, and dig deeper into the human story.
+A place of continual discovery since it was founded in 1887, the Museum illuminates our understanding of the past and present with active excavation and research sites across the world, as well as in labs right here in the building.
+And we share our discoveries so that you can make your own: please explore not only our galleries but also the Digital Penn Museum, where you can delve into our collections, watch films and lectures, and dig deeper into the human story.

 Julian Siggers, Ph.D.